PiercingXX/Piercingxx/README.md

 - **piercingxx-branding** (private) — the brand system behind all of the above: color, type, logomark, and voice.
 - **xx-platform** (private) — a full business web platform: booking, chat, docs, and forms.
 Next.js + Prisma.
+- **[piercing-keyboard-layout](https://github.com/Piercingxx/piercing-keyboard-layout)** — my own layout that no one else will ever use.
+One layout, every platform: Linux (xkb), Windows, Android/GrapheneOS, and QMK/Vial ortho boards.
 - **book-list** (private) — my ongoing attempt to separate the worthwhile from the well‑marketed nonsense.

 ---